BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 This can be considered an early form of adaptive music, as the soundtrack responded to in-game events.

 As technology advanced, game designers/composers began creating more complex and dynamic soundtracks.
 Most games now feature adaptive music that changes based on player actions, environmental factors, and narrative progression.

+### Key Milestones in Game Music Evolution

+- **1980s**: The use of programmable sound generators in consoles like the Nintendo Entertainment System (NES) allowed for more varied and complex compositions.
+Games like _Super Mario Bros_ featured memorable melodies that became iconic.
+- **1990s**: The advent of CD-ROM technology enabled the use of recorded audio, leading to richer and more immersive soundtracks.
+Games like _Final Fantasy VII_ utilized orchestral scores to enhance storytelling.
+- **2000s**: The implementation of adaptive music systems became more prevalent.
+For example, _Halo 2_ Featured a dynamic soundtrack that responded to in game events, intensifying the player's experience.
+- **2010s and Beyond**: Advances in audio technology and game design have enabled even more sophisticated adaptive music systems.
+Games like _The Last of Us_ and _Red Dead Redemption 2_ feature dynamic soundtracks that enhance immersion and emotional impact depending on the players choices.